Sterc/nutshellmodx/README.md

 # MODX to Nutshell CRM #

-# Version: 0.1.6 #
+_Version: 0.1.6_

 Now you can easily integrate your MODX FormIt forms with Nutshell, via the MODX to Nutshell CRM extra.
-Using the Nutshell API, the MODX to Nutshell CRM extra adds a custom hook you can add to your FormIt forms.
+Using the Nutshell API, the MODX to Nutshell CRM extra adds a custom hook you can add to your FormIt forms and generates leads, people and companies in your Nutshell environment based on your form fields.
-Via the `nutshellFields` FormIt parameter you can configure which fields to use for the Nutshell data.

 ## Features ##
 - Checks for existing People and Companies, based on form fields